seneca/nue/packages/nuejs.org/docs/global-design-system.md

 [image.bordered /img/page-layout.svg width="600"]

-You can also [customize the layout](](custom-layouts.html)) with a minimal amount of HTML for all the different page types you may have like landing pages, blog entries, and technical documentation.
+You can also [customize the layout](custom-layouts.html) with a minimal amount of HTML for all the different page types you may have like landing pages, blog entries, and technical documentation.

-Once the HTML layout is in place, your work is to [style it with CSS](css-best-practices.html) and perfect the user experience with [motion and reactivity ](reactivity.html)
+Once the HTML layout is in place, your work is to [style it with CSS](css-best-practices.html) and perfect the user experience with [motion and reactivity](reactivity.html).

 ### Standardized content